Steven Finn

-Steven Thomas Finn (born 4 April 1989) is an English cricketer.
-He is a right-arm fast bowler, who also bats right-handed.
+Steven Thomas Finn (born 4 April 1989) is a former English cricketer.
+He was a right-arm fast bowler, who also bats right-handed.
 At the age of 16, he became Middlesex County Cricket Club's youngest-ever debutant in first-class cricket.
 He made his England Test debut in 2010 against Bangladesh.
-He lives in Brighton.
 In 2019 he became a commentator for Test Match Special.

 Early life

 Finn was educated at Parmiter's School in Garston near Watford.
 He is a supporter of Watford F.C. and a former county basketball player.

 Finn played locally for Langleybury CC and West Herts CC, and later in his career for Hampstead Cricket Club.

 Domestic cricket

 He made his first-class debut for Middlesex on 1 June 2005, playing against Cambridge UCCE at Fenner's.
 He took 1 wicket for 16 runs (1/16) and 1/37 and did not bat.
 He became Middlesex's youngest first-class debutant, beating the record set by 16-year-old Fred Titmus in 1949.
 He also played Middlesex age group cricket.

-He was not re-engaged by Middlesex following the 2021 season and has signed a contract with Sussex for the 2022 season.
+He was not re-engaged by Middlesex following the 2021 season and signed a contract with Sussex for the 2022 season, where he took 21 wickets in 19 appearances.

+Finn played for Manchester Originals in the inaugural season of The Hundred, where he set a record for the most runs conceded in the competition - fifty-one from his fifteen deliveries.

+Following a knee injury in 2022, which left him sidelined for most of 2023, Finn announced his retirement from all forms of cricket on 14 August, 2023.